Azd325/gitkraken/README.md

 Login or register with any email and password on `Enterprise` edition!

 > Warning!
-Our server use free account, due to which its performance may not meet your expectations!
+Our heroku server use free account, due to which its performance may not meet your expectations!

 > Warning!
 We don't store information about you, don't track you and etc.